uhah229/initial-configuration/README.md

 # Initial configuration
+## Getting your Nvidia card to work
+Tested for GTX 1080 on Ubuntu 18.04.
+This section is for people who hangs on boot with an nvidia card.

+	sudo apt install linux-headers-$(uname -r)

+then set kernel parameters at `/etc/default/grub`

+	GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nvidia-drm.modeset=1"

+Run `sudo update-grub2` and reinstall nvidia drivers

+	sudo apt remove --purge nvidia-xxx
+	sudo apt install nvidia-xxx

+Where xxx is the nvidia version you want to install.

 ## Kde screen tearing
 Tested for Kubuntu 18.04.
 Save the following file as /etc/profile.d/kwin.sh

 	export __GL_YIELD="USLEEP"

-You also want to set kernel parameters at /etc/default/grub (this applies for nvidia users)
+You also want to set kernel parameters at `/etc/default/grub` (this applies for nvidia users)

 	GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nvidia-drm.modeset=1"